 How to Deep Clean Your Fridge

 Next, go through the contents and check expiration dates, throw out old leftovers, consolidate anything that can be consolidated.
-Am I the only one that often has like 2 or 3 open bottles of the same condiment?
-No?
-Just me?
-Okay.
+This is the time to make note of what you’re low on and what you’ve opened 2 or 3 of by accident.

 If you have drawers like I do, make sure you pull them out and clean the nastiness that collects under there.
 We rarely spill in the fridge, but somehow the condensation puddles at the bottom and turns a gross color and just gross.
 So clean that out.

 Return all shelves and food to their proper places.
 Close the door and if possible leave it closed for a couple of hours – this would be a good time to do that big grocery shopping trip.
 Be sure to also wipe down the outside of the fridge and the often forgotten top of the fridge.

 Now, I’m not writing about how to clean your freezer since I’ll admit – I’m not sure I’ve ever done it. (ew.)
 But according to Alex and the interwebs, it requires being turned off and coming to room temp to clean it.
 This looks like a really great tutorial for the Kitchn, though, so I would check that out if you’re looking to clean the freezer.

 And there you go – you have now learned to deep clean your fridge without all of your food going bad!
 It really shouldn’t take more than 15 or 20 minutes depending on the state of your fridge and how distracted you get.
 I try to do this once a month but I’ll be honest and say I usually end up with 2 hours between cleaning.
 Oops.